 - The College Houses Board of Directors and staff will continue to monitor the changing situation and adjust operations as necessary.

 Expectations for Members & House Communities

-While College Houses will support house communities by ensuring appropriate supplies and information is available, members have a responsibility to maintain and protect their living environment.
+College Houses will support house communities by ensuring appropriate supplies and information is available.
+Members also have a responsibility to maintain and protect their living environment.
 This includes:

 - Maintaining diligent labor schedules that include frequent cleaning of high-touch areas